 #3 – Hard Money Lending

-I've done a lot of different things in real estate investing, but one of my favorites is being a hard money lender.
+I've done many different things in real estate investing, but one of my favorites is being a hard money lender.
 If you have the cash, you can “become the bank” and lend money to house flippers or landlords who need to do serious work to a property before they can get a typical bank loan.

 A hard money loan is generally a short term (one year or less) loan issued on a property during the renovation phase.

-For example, I loaned money to an investor who bought a house intending to do a complete renovation and then reselling the property.
-I am earning 13% interest plus 2 points (a point is an up-front fee of 1% of the value of the loan).
+For example, I loaned money to an investor who bought a house intending to complete renovation and resell the property.
+I am earning 13% interest plus 2 points (a point is an up-front fee of 1% of the loan).
 I loaned a total of 75% of the after repaired value (ARV), and the real estate itself secures it.

 One way to participate in hard money loans online is through a platform called Groundfloor.
 Groundfloor creates the loans to the real estate flippers, and you can invest as little as $10 to own a piece of the loan and collect the interest.